Assessing the impact of Byzantine attacks on coupled phase oscillators: Numerical simulations

 For simplicity, we consider in this section only systems where all oscillators have the same natural frequency i.e. $\omega_i=0$ $\forall i$\,, which means that one of the synchronous states satisfies $\theta_i^{(0)}=C$ $\forall i$\,, where $C\in\mathbb{R}$ is some constant.

-In the previous section, we derived a closed form expression for the synchronization error Eq.~(\ref{eq11}).
+In the previous section, we derived a closed form expression for the synchronization error Eq.~(\ref{eq11}) when the input signal is a white noise.
+The first term in this expression is simply proportional to the sum of the squared weights of the attacked node $k$\,.
 Here we illustrate numerically this results and show how both terms in Eq.~(\ref{eq11}) are important to assess the potential of an attack.
 Let us denote the two terms as,